bolthur/kernel/notes-usb.md

 ## To be done

-- Use interrupts in hcd server
+- [ ] Use interrupts in hcd server for transfer
+- [ ] Add polling of keyboard to keyboard server after setup
+- [ ] Implement mouse driver with polling
+- [ ] Reduce usb driver output once implemented